Low Carb Keto Green Bean Casserole is creamy, easy and the perfect side for the holidays!

 - salt and pepper

-- 4 tbsp herbs (of choice) (freshly chopped)
+- 4 tablespoon herbs (of choice) (freshly chopped)

-Add the bacon to nonstick frying pan.
-Sauté for 2.5 minutes on a medium heat then add the mushrooms, 1 tbsp butter and thyme leaves.
+- Add the bacon to nonstick frying pan.
+Sauté for 2.5 minutes on a medium heat then add the mushrooms, 1 tablespoon butter and thyme leaves.
 Sauté for 2.5 minutes.
 Season with pepper and optional salt to taste.

-Fry onions in 1 tbsp of butter until soft, about 2 minutes.
+- Fry onions in 1 tablespoon of butter until soft, about 2 minutes.
 (Option to sauté with the mushrooms if you prefer and add the extra butter.)

-Add the cheese and whisk until fully melted.
-Thin with about 1 tbsp of water.
+- Add the cheese and whisk until fully melted.
+Thin with about 1 tablespoon of water.
 Season with salt and pepper and any additional flavorings you may wish to add.